The Best Way To End A Relationship When You're Ready To Breakup

 Relationships end more often than not, and you may even be the one to decide to break up.
 However, this does not mean that you won’t feel bad when it happens.
 In order to approach a breakup with respect, it may be important to get clarity on your reasons for wanting to end the relationship.
 Sometimes, there are clear challenges, such as frequent arguments, conflicting life goals, or major events like an affair.

-Questions to help you end it in the best way
+Questions to help figure out the best way to end a relationship

 Other times, you may just have a gut feeling that the relationship isn’t working anymore or wonder if the relationship dynamic is “normal.”
 Either way, thinking through your reasons ahead of time may make the breakup conversation easier.
 To do this, you might try reflecting on the following questions: